ThisTestUser/FarLandsChronicles/Chapter 4 - The Far Lands in Three Dimensions (1.12.2)/Part 3 - Recap and Vertex Farther Lands.md

 ![SVFarther21](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/SVFarther21.png)

 Just before a transition, the terrain is extremely rectangular.
-This kind of terrain is found in the vertex far lands when the noise scales are increased by a large ratio.
+Similar terrain can be found in the vertex far lands when the noise scales are increased by a large ratio.

 ![SVFartherT3](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/SVFartherT3.png)